-We are conducting ongoing clinical research trials for mental health issues including mood and anxiety disorders, bipolar or manic-depression, attention deficit disorders, and schizophrenia.
+We are conducting ongoing clinical research trials for mental health issues including mood and anxiety disorders, bipolar or manic-depression, and attention deficit disorders.
 Most of our clinical studies involve taking medication and are approved by community Institutional Review Boards to ensure that they are conducted appropriately with your safety in mind.
 Dr. Michael Banov is the medical director and board-certified Clinical Investigator.
 We have been involved in clinical trials for over 20 years.

 Most of our studies are conducted to determine the medication’s efficacy in comparison to a placebo.